Wayru-Network/rewards-server/readme.md

 ---

-**Note**: This project is now open source.
-WAYRU no longer exists and cannot provide support.
-The community is encouraged to maintain and improve this project.
+**Note**: This project is **open source**.
+Wayru, Inc and The Wayru Foundation are no longer operating entities, and will not provide any kind of support.
+The community is welcome to use, modify, and improve this codebase.